How to Wear Soccer Shin Guards Properly: 4 Simple

 Choose the right type of shin guards

-Soccer shin guards come in different shapes and styles and whatever choice you go with is again up to you, but as far as I know most advanced players, at the professional level, will wear the traditional slip-in shin guards.
+Soccer shin guards come in different shapes and styles, and whatever choice you go with is again up to you, but as far as I know, most professional-level and higher-level players will wear the traditional slip-in shin guards.

 - Slip-in Shin Guards